-Name: Name: Grade: Text: Text: 1 2 3 4 5 6 Form Text meets the length requirement of 600-800 words (up to 5% plus/minus is a "3", more than 5% a "1") Correct spelling and grammar; clear and accurate expression; good phrasing and adequate style.
+Name: Grade: Text: 1 2 3 4 5 6 Form Correct spelling and grammar; clear and accurate expression; good phrasing and adequate style.
 Impeccable citations & references.
 Content The text discussion is well-structured, shows no redundancies and has a thread.
-The main points in the text have been understood and discussed.
-The purpose of the text has been identified and connected to the central statements, discourses, methods and results.
+The main points in the text have been understood and discussed - or evaluated and corrected/added if written by AI.
+The purpose of the text has been identified and connected to the central statements, discourses, methods and results - or correctly represented if written by AI.
 Reflection The scientific contribution of the text is discussed, scientific debates and the authors' positions in these are addressed.
 The text is situated in the broader scientific context and reflected accordingly.
 The formulated questions are suitable, interesting and constructive.

 Delayed submissions will be awarded a maximum of a "4".
+Texts that do not adhere to length requirements receive a deduction.